PELVE from a regulatory perspective: Numerical case study

 \subsection{Results: Model 2}

-In~\prettyref{fig:pelve_perturbed}, we illustrate the PELVE curves for model 2.
-In contrast to model 1, the PELVE curves of insurers $1$, $2$ and $4$ admit significantly larger values.
+Recall that on the RHS in~\prettyref{fig:single_pelve}, we illustrate the PELVE curves for model 2.
+In contrast to model 1, the PELVE curves of insurers $1$, $2$, $4$ and $6$ admit significantly larger values.
 In particular, the GPD distribution of insurer $1$ leads to PELVE values exceeding $4$ at small levels.
-Although insurer 6's distribution is also GPD-based, its small shape parameter ($\xi_6=0.0363$) produces a tail that is not heavy enough to surpass the values observed in model 1.

-The values of our Multi-PELVE methods differ substantially from those for model 1 (cf.~RHS in~\prettyref{fig:pelve_perturbed}), making the choice of the method important: (1) Except for the WC-PELVE, the weighted A-PELVE is quite large across most VaR levels.
-Only above $7.5\%$ do the (weighted) MSE-PELVE and Sys-PELVE slightly exceed it.
-(2) The A-PELVE is significantly smaller than the other Multi-PELVE versions for all VaR levels.
-(3) The weighted MSE-PELVE lies between the A-PELVE and the MSE-PELVE.
-(4) Sys- and MSE-PELVE are comparable.
+The values of our Multi-PELVE methods differ substantially from those for model $1$ (cf.~\prettyref{fig:pelve_perturbed}) making the choice of the method important: (1) On the LHS of~\prettyref{fig:pelve_perturbed}, except for the WC-PELVE, the MSE-PELVE and Sys-PELVE admit the largest values.
+Both are significantly larger than the A-PELVE, which is itself larger than the BC-PELVE; (2) The RHS shows that A-PELVE and MSE-PELVE for (V2) are quite large and behave similarly.
+By increasing the VaR level, the MSE-PELVE (V2) is close to the other two MSE-PELVE versions (V1) and (V3); (3) Sys-PELVE and MSE-PELVE (V1) are comparable.